JaimeQuezadaJr/ollama-test/README.md

 ## Files

--

-main.py

-: The main script to run the chatbot.
+-  main.py : The main script to run the chatbot.
--

-Pipfile

- and

-Pipfile.lock

-: Pipenv files for managing dependencies.
+Pipfile and Pipfile.lock: Pipenv files for managing dependencies.

 ## License